-- Create an environment that has employment opportunities integrating buildings and outdoor spaces transportation and parks, open space, civic uses, and other uses as appropriate. - Mix uses either vertically or horizontally. - Develop in an integrated, pedestrian friendly manner and should not be overly dominated by any one land use. - Provide building height transitions and step-downs to be compatible with adjacent development.
+- Create an environment that has employment opportunities integrating buildings and outdoor spaces transportation and parks, open space, civic uses, and other uses as appropriate. - Mix uses either vertically or horizontally. - Provide building height transitions and step-downs to be compatible with adjacent development.